z-hit/HelloWorld/README.md

 # HelloWorld
 My first GitHub experience.

-I'm a new coder learning how to interact with GitHud.
+I'm a new coder learning how to interact with GitHub.
+Wish me good luck!